criticalmanufacturing/install-scripts/mesinabox/microshiftIsoGeneration/howTo.md

     - Create CMOS App.
         - Clone install-scripts repository into Rhel VM
             - `git clone https://github.com/criticalmanufacturing/install-scripts.git`
-        - Copy files from mesinabox/stack in this repo to the following directory edge-demos/demos/microshift-disconnected/files/manifests/cmos
+        - Create cmos folder in edge-demos/demos/microshift-disconnected/files/manifests and copy yaml files from mesinabox/stack in this repo to it.
-        - Run the splitTraefikCustomResourcesFile script to create individual files for each Traefik CRD resources.
+        - Run the splitTraefikCustomResourcesFile script, that is in install-scripts/mesinabox/microshiftIsoGeneration folder, to create individual files for each Traefik CRD resources.
         - Copy cmos_config.j2 file from microshiftIsoGeneration folder to the following directory edge-demos/demos/microshift-disconnected/templates.
         - Delete the install-scripts folder.
     - Move again to the `edge-demos/demos/microshift-disconnected`.
         - Add the following line to the microshift-disconnected/vars/main.yml in the additional_kickstart_post section.
             - `- "{{ lookup('ansible.builtin.template', '../templates/cmos_config.j2') }}"`.

-    - Create the image and the ISO
+    - Create the image and the ISO.
+This command needs to be run inside the edge-demos/demos/microshift-disconnected folder.
         - `ansible-playbook -vvi inventory --ask-vault-pass playbooks/main.yml`
     - Access the address that is presented at the end of the command execution and download the ISO.